FreyGeospatial/freygeospatial/README.md

 - ⚡ Fun fact: ...
 -->

-I am a data engineer specializing in geospatial applications.
-I have fluency in R, Python, SQL, and git, and have used these in both an AWS and Azure cloud environment.
-I am interested in developing automated data pipelines and in spatial data science.
+I am a data engineer with a background in geospatial data science.
+I have fluency in Python, R, and SQL, and develop data solutions in both AWS and Azure.
+I am primarily interested in DevOps, automating data pipelines, and spatial statistics